immarianaas/hackathon-smart-location/README.md

 <br />

 The colours, briefly mentioned above, are one of the key aspects of our solution.
 It helps the user to make informed decisions.
 For example, the next image depicts a view that might help someone decide which beach they would prefer to go.
-The one with the yellow marker might not be the best aternative if they want to travel in an ecological way.
+The one with the yellow marker might not be the best alternative if they want to travel in an ecological way.
 The lines represent bike lanes, and their colours reflect their congestion.

 <div align="center">